ydnakashi/GitHub_Profile/README.md

   - The C++ Project directory contains completed programs made in C++.
   - The WebDev Project directory contains completed programs made in JavaScript, Deno.js, HTML, and CSS.
   - The Experiment Project directory contains completed and uncompleted programs currently being worked on or tests of emerging tools or tools novel to myself.

+If you are ever further curious about myself, please visit my linkedin page at: www.linkedin.com/in/yuki-d-nakashima